Knowing the Risks Can Help

 Other Factors

-Why Is it Important to Diagnose Early?
+Why is it Important to Diagnose Early?

 Early diagnosis of breast cancer gives patients the best chance of survival.
 Survival rates have improved enormously in recent times, partly due to awareness and early detection.
 Advances in treatment options have also contributed to the reduction of deaths from the disease.
 According to Cancer Research UK, survival rates have doubled in the last 40 years, rising from 40% to 78%.

 Self-awareness is vital, so it is important to be aware of the signs and symptoms of breast cancer so that you can see a doctor if you notice anything abnormal.
-Most lumps are benign, but it is always best to get them checked out as soon as possible, just in case it is something suspicious and further investigations are required.
+Most lumps are benign, but it is always best to get them checked out as soon as possible, just in case there is something suspicious and further investigations are required.

 How to Prevent Breast Cancer

 If you are at a greater risk of breast cancer, then regular screening will start earlier in life and should be more frequent.
-Your doctor can advise what the usual frequency is based on your specific circumstances, for example if you carry the BR1CA gene or have a close female relative who has been diagnosed.
+Your doctor can advise what the usual frequency is based on your specific circumstances, for example, if you carry the BR1CA gene or have a close female relative who has been diagnosed.

 How to Reduce Your Risk of Breast Cancer